 Major emergency arrangements can be put in place to deal with any major incidents.

 Only call 999 if a crime is happening now, or if anyone is in immediate danger.
-For other services see emergency numbers.
+For other types of emergencies such as flooding or gas, water and electricity problems see emergency numbers.

 Non-emergency incidents and issues